A house made of containers. What are the rules for it?

 • binding opinions of the authorities concerned (such as the Ministry of the Environment or the National Heritage Institute),

-• the binding opinions of the owners of transport and technical infrastructure (this includes the connection of the building to power lines, water supply, etc.),
+• binding opinions of the owners of transport and technical infrastructure (here it concerns the connection of the construction to power lines, water supply, etc.),

 • project documentation (drawings, technical solutions, etc.),